 Instruction Manual for Zenseio LSMP-2103 Device

-1. Document revision 1.33
+1. Document revision 1.35

-1. January 3, 2022
+1. January 15, 2026

-2. Copyright 2017-2023 Zenseio LLC
+2. Copyright 2017-2026 Zenseio LLC

 2. Introduction

-Zenseio LoRa Soil Moisture Pro (LSMP) device is providing long-range telemetry for SDI-12 soil moisture probes and other commonly used sensors using LoRaWAN wireless standard from LoRa Alliance.
+Zenseio LoRa Soil Moisture Pro (LSMP) device is providing long-range telemetry for SDI-12 soil moisture probes and other commonly used industrial sensors using LoRaWAN wireless standard from LoRa Alliance.

 Currently, Zenseio LoRaWAN Soil Moisture Pro device supports the following soil moisture probes: